HopkinsIDD/hit-covid/README.md

 ## Acknowledgments

-* Our nifty website was designed by Matt Berg and XX from [ona.io](https://ona.io/home/)
+* Our nifty website was designed by Matt Berg and Dan McCarey from [ona.io](https://ona.io/home/)

 Contact: Andrew Azman (azman@jhu.edu) or hit-covid@jhu.edu